nickzman/BetterGameMode/README.md

 You can force Game Mode on by clicking on **Force Enable Game Mode**, and prevent it from turning on by clicking on **Force Disable Game Mode**.
 Switch it back to **Automatically Enable Game Mode** to restore the default behavior.
 This preference does not survive a logout; it will always go back to automatic the next time you sign into your Mac.

 When Game Mode is enabled by either BetterGameMode or the command line, the notification & menu in the menu bar that normally appear when Game Mode automatically starts do not appear.
 If you want to independently verify that Game Mode is on, you can open Terminal and type `xcrun gamepolicyctl game-mode status` at the command line to see the current status.
+You can also look for log entries from `gamepolicyd` in the Console log.

 ## BetterGameMode Settings